DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 An external optional plug-in CR2302 3V coin battery maybe added.

-An U.FL antenna connector is provided to allow internal or external antennas to be fitted.
+An U.FL antenna connector is provided to allow an internal, or external, antenna to be fitted.

 ### **IMU**

 A requested feature by some users is an on-board Digital Accelerometer and Gyroscope.
-The LSM6DSLTR has been included on the **ESPRanger** board.
+The low power LSM6DSLTR has been included on the **ESPRanger** board.

+A 3D accelerometer (or 3-axis accelerometer) is a sensor that measures acceleration, vibration, and shock in three orthogonal directions—X, Y, and Z—simultaneously.

 This IMU is an always-on compact 3D device and offers low power but with excellent and extensive features.

+The LSM6DSLTR  provides three electrical signals, one for each axis, representing the rate of speed change.
+This is connected to the ESP32-C6, via I2C.

 ### **RS-485**